-You may feel sorry for the poor little puppy in the pet shop window but by you purchasing this baby you will only be helping keep these puppy mill/farm operations in business.
+You may feel sorry for the poor little puppy in the pet shop window, but by purchasing this baby, you will only be helping keep these puppy mill/farm operations in business.

 Another type of breeder to avoid is often referred to as “registered backyarders”.
 These “registered backyarders” are registered with the kennel club and are breeding dogs with the main focus on producing quantity.
 Quality is rarely important in these situations.

 Ask a few important questions of your Pom breeder: